HMRC Now Has Preferential Creditor Status

 What could this mean for businesses?

 If lenders do take note and alter their lending criteria, this could affect businesses in several ways.
 It may be more difficult or time-consuming to get approved for a loan, loan fees may increase and credit limits may decrease.
-Businesses may be encouraged to take out secured loans in future to get approved.
+There is an encouragement to businesses to take out secured loans in future to get approved.

-While this change does not guarantee that lenders will suddenly change their terms, it’s still important to be prepared.
-For those who have existing creditor agreements, it could be wise to revisit these agreements.
+While this change does not guarantee that lenders will suddenly change their terms, it’s still important to make preparations.
+For those who have existing creditor agreements, it’s wise to revisit these agreements.

-The change could mean that businesses avoid taking out finance altogether, which can be difficult if finance is used to patch up cash flow issues.
+The change could mean that businesses avoid taking out finance altogether, which can be difficult if a business uses finance to patch up cash flow issues.
 One way around this would be to refocus on protecting a healthy cash flow rather than relying on credit.

 No matter your current use of finance, it’s important to be aware of changes like this and how they could potentially affect your business.
 If you think this rule change will affect you, you may wish to seek professional advice from your accountant and/or existing creditors.